ianagpawa/server/README.md

 During the submission process, paste the contents of the udacity_key.rsa file into the "Notes to Reviewer" field.
 # Linux Server Configuration
 ### By Ian Agpawa
 ##### This repo is for my Linux server configuration project from Udacity's Full Stack Web Developer Nanodegree course.
-The
+The project used is my item catalog project from the same course.
+The git repo of that project is located here: `https://github.com/ianagpawa/catalog.git`

 ### Quick Start